dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-properties-overview.md

 ## Define a property

 Any public property with a **get** accessor defined by a control is automatically visible in the Visual Studio **Properties** window.
 If the property also defines a **set** accessor, the property can be changed in the **Properties** window.
 However, properties can be explicitly displayed or hidden from the **Properties** window by applying the <xref:System.ComponentModel.BrowsableAttribute>.
 This attribute takes a single boolean parameter to indicate whether or not it's displayed.
+For more information about attributes, see [Attributes (C#)](/dotnet/csharp/programming-guide/concepts/attributes/index) or [Attributes overview (Visual Basic)](/dotnet/visual-basic/programming-guide/concepts/attributes/index).

 :::code language="csharp" source="./snippets/designer-properties-overview/csharp/CompassRose.cs" id="browsable":::
 :::code language="vb" source="./snippets/designer-properties-overview/vb/CompassRose.vb" id="browsable":::